 Although our goats are of French Alpine stock, they were born in the Berkshires in a small village.
 Their accents are more New England than Paris and they are completely at home frolicking in the well-tended fields of their farm.
 They are short haired goats, medium to large-sized, sober-faced with “Roman” noses and the only breed with up-right, alert ears.

-The graceful, fine-boned creatures come in many colors–from white through shades of cream, fawn, red, saffron, gray and black, or combinations thereof.
+The graceful, fine-boned creatures come in many colors–from white to shades of cream, fawn, red, saffron, gray and black, or combinations thereof.

 They are hardy and adaptable and thrive in varied climates.
 A large Alpine dairy doe can produce up to 3 quarts of milk a day–a feature important in a world where many people must rely on goat’s milk.
 It’s every bit as nutritional as cow’s milk, but contains smaller fat globules, and is, therefore, easy to digest.
 It also does not require homogenization, which makes it advantageous for use in third-world countries.
 Goat milk can be used to feed other animals–motherless lambs or foals, for instance.
 The does are very maternal and willing to adopt and nurse any strays.